 Designers also need to factor in the impact of emotions in how people interact with objects.
 It reinforces the importance of emotions in decision-making.

-He proposes emotions play a role at three levels of design – visceral, behavioural and reflective.
+He proposes emotions play a role at 3 levels of design.
+Visceral.
+Behavioural.
+And reflective.

 These all connect together.
 Designers need to learn how to use emotions at each level to create better, more impactful designs.